rosiejs/rosie/README.md

 ###Factory declaration functions

-Once you have an instance returned from a `Factory.define` call, you do the actual of work of defining the objects.
-This is done the methods below on the Factory instance that is returned from `Factory.define` or from `new Factory()`  (note these are typically chained together as in the examples above):
+Once you have an instance returned from a `Factory.define` or a `new Factory()` call, you do the actual of work of defining the objects.
+This is done using the methods below (note these are typically chained together as in the examples above):

 #### Factory.define